BeyondCombustion/The-Book-fka-The-Consensus/No Longer In Production/Lotus/The Lotus/ReadMe.md

 Instructions on how to use The Lotus [can be found here.](https://github.com/BeyondCombustion/The-Consensus/blob/main/No%20Longer%20In%20Production/Lotus/The%20Lotus/Instructions%20For%20Use.md)

+# Lotus FAQ

+Original FAQ from lotusvaporizor.com [can be found here.](https://github.com/BeyondCombustion/The-Consensus/blob/main/No%20Longer%20In%20Production/Lotus/The%20Lotus/FAQ.md)

 ## Note from the lotusvaporizer.com blog
 #### Posted by Steven Levin on Feb 5th 2016